stiproot/langchain-lab/.data/f4-lang/f4-lang.detail.md

-# F4 Lang
+# F4Lang

 ## Summary
-PromiseTree is a .NET library that allows you to build complex workflows easily.
+F4Lang is a .NET library that allows you to build complex workflows easily.

 ## Important Components
 ### StateManager